SS-YYC/SS-YYC/README.md

 ![Open to work](https://img.shields.io/badge/%F0%9F%9F%A2%20Open%20to%20work-ffffff?style=flat-square)

 Hey there, it's SS-YYC.
 I mainly develop in Python but occasionally also program in HTML, CSS and hopefully in the future C#.
 I'm working on several projects, such as Termyx in Python.
-I'm also a co-dev for Kodo.
+I'm also a co-dev for Kodo, the lightweight, FOSS IDE.

 ## Snapshot